Are a baby’s gut bacteria the secret to growing healthier with age?

 The bad news is that babies are born via C-section, fed formula, and given antibiotics on the regular.
-Chances are high that one of these happened in your own life when you were a baby.
+Chances are high that one of these happened in your own life when you were an infant.
 But at what cost?

-It turns out that in adults and babies alike, bifidobacteria can curb inflammatory signals that have spun out of control and led to gastrointestinal distress.3
+It turns out that in adults and babies alike, Bifidobacteria can help curb inflammatory signals that have spun out of control and led to gastrointestinal distress.3

 - Inflammatory bowel disease, such as Crohn’s and ulcerative colitis